ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/03-xaml.md

 What makes XAML different from vanilla XML is that _it defines objects_.
 The XAML used for Windows Presentation Foundation is drawn from the http://schemas.microsoft.com/winfx/2006/xaml/presentation namespace.
 This namespace defines exactly what elements exist in this flavor of XAML, and they correspond to specific classes defined in the WPF namespaces.

 For example, the `<Button>` class corresponds to the WPF [Button](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.button?view=netcore-3.1) class.
 This class has a `Content` property which defines the text or other content displayed on the button.
-Additionally, it has a `Width` and `Height` propety.
+Additionally, it has a `Width` and `Height` property.
 Thus the XAML:

 ```xml
 <Button Height="30" Width="120" Content="Click Me!"/>